-- 1. When the subscriber applies for a certificate, the GTLSCA follows the section 3.2.2.4 of the official version of the Validation of Domain Authorization or Control Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates from the CA/Browser Forum to select the recommended method to verify the domain applied for by the subscriber is registered and owned by the applicant and has control rights over the domain. - 2.
-Domain names and organization ownership that are reviewed by certificate registration officers are international domain name

-SSL / TLS certificates.
-If its dedicated fully qualified server name has a risky name, the SSL/TLS certificate is requested for additional comparison to prevent homomorphic spoofing attack of the international domain names.
+- 1. When the subscriber applies for a certificate, GTLSCA follows the section 3.2.2.4 of the official version of the Validation of Domain Authorization or Control in Baseline Requirements to select the recommended method to verify the domain applied for by the subscriber is registered and owned by the applicant and has control rights over the domain. - 2.
+Domain names and organization ownership that are reviewed by certificate registration officers are international domain name TLS certificates.
+If its dedicated fully qualified server name has a risky name, the TLS certificate is requested for additional comparison to prevent homomorphic spoofing attack of the international domain names.